ahmadibrahim/REST-DOC/representation_des_donnees_en_es.md

 GET http://api.europcar.com/orders/1234/linetitems
 ```

 This call returns the default view.
-To send a specific view, we can suffix by  ```views/nameofthevie```.
-In the example below we want to return the id and name of each order line
+To send a specific view, we can suffix by  ```views/nameoftheview```.
+In the example below we want to return the id and name of each order line.

 ```